 The action has moved to the inner patio of Bernarda’s house where Bernarda is seated with her daughters and a friend, Prudencia.
 It is nighttime.
 Prudencia stands up to leave, but Bernarda persuades her to stay a little longer.
 Conversation continues with Bernarda asking Prudencia about her husband.
 It transpires that he has argued with his brothers over an inheritance and has never forgiven their daughter (the reason is not revealed, but it evidently touches on family honour).
 Bernarda approves of Prudencia’s husband’s action in both cases and believes that a disobedient daughter is no daughter but an enemy (178).
-But Prudencia’s suffers the consequences and finds relief and refuge only in the church.
+But Prudencia’s suffers the consequences and finds relief and refuge in the church.

 They are interrupted by the sound of a horse kicking the wall.
 It is a stallion which will mate with Bernarda’s fillies next day.
 After this digression, Prudencia asks about Angustias’s marriage which will take place in three days.
 The ensuing conversation is loaded with bad omens: Magdalena spills some salt, and Prudencia points out that the pearls on Angustias’s ring signify tears, an observation which Adela quickly affirms.
 Rings should have diamonds (180).
 When Prudencia concludes that what is important is that everything ends well, Adela responds enigmatically: ”One never knows” (181).
 After Prudencia leaves, Adela announces that she is going to take some air rejecting Amelia and Martirio’s offer to accompany her.
 Nevertheless, Amelia insists, leaving Bernarda and Angustias alone (182).